 Included for Free: Feeder Bird Poster and FeederWatch Membership for 2018-19

 Included with this course is a one-year membership to the Cornell Lab’s Project FeederWatch, an $18 value.
 The course is great preparation for participating in this popular citizen science project that helps you track activity at your feeder and contribute to science.
-FeederWatch season starts each November and runs through February.
+FeederWatch season starts each November and runs through early April.

 A full-color poster, shipped to you as a bonus, includes custom illustrations of common feeder birds and makes a great reference tool as you practice confident IDs.

 Poster and FeederWatch offer only available for U.S. customers.
 Instructions for getting started with FeederWatch will come in the mail prior to the commencement of the 2018-19 FeaderWatch season.
 If you are already signed up for FeederWatch next year we’ll extend your membership one additional year.
 Posters will be shipped only to new participants of FeederWatch.
 Current or renewing participants will receive materials consistent with their previous kit-type preferences.

 - 99% will use their new skills in the near future